Cost of Laying Turf

 Laying your own turf is a fantastic idea if you’re looking to save money.
 The risk of injury is fairly low, and with a simple lawn, you can achieve great results with a small budget.

-But this needs to be weighed up against the quality of the outcome you want, the timeframe, and the existing issues you’ll have to overcome.
+But, this needs to be weighed up against the quality of the outcome you want, the timeframe, and the existing issues you’ll have to overcome.

-If you’re good at research and/or happy to get advice from the professionals, you should be able to work out what kind of turf you want fairly easily, and further research will usually find a retailer who can deliver it at a price you’re happy with.
+If you’re good at research and/or happy to get advice from professionals, you should be able to work out what kind of turf you want fairly easily, and further research will usually find a retailer who can deliver it at a price you’re happy with.

 What you can’t learn from a book or a blog is experience, and this is what you’re paying a professional for.

+A video can’t examine your soil and determine how best to improve its quality, and a friend won’t be able to guide you on turfing around surface tree roots.
 If you have any of these, or similar issues, you will be better at least consulting a professional before undertaking the work.

 There are no legal requirements, inspections or guidelines when laying your lawn, so it is up to you to make it level, even and safe.

-But doing sufficient preparation, purchasing the right type of lawn, and allowing enough time to complete the job carefully, will give you the best chance of doing a great job without needing to hire a professional.
+But, doing sufficient preparation, purchasing the right type of lawn, and allowing enough time to complete the job carefully will give you the best chance of doing a great job without needing to hire a professional.

 Alternatives to Turf